michael1albq/DataStories/README.md

 * How do I test this out?

 All the code is in the notebook `Song_Visualizer.ipynb`.
 Examples are included in this repository.
-To be able to test out this algorithm, you will need to (1) install dependencies on Python (primarily RAKE), (2) download the pre-trained Google News Word2Vec model(~1.5 GB) and (3) lookup the song number of the chosen song in songdata.csv.
+To be able to test out this algorithm, you will need to:
+(1) install dependencies on Python (primarily RAKE)
+(2) download the pre-trained Google News Word2Vec model(~1.5 GB)
+(3) lookup the song number of the chosen song in songdata.csv

 # Usage